Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Geforce GTX 780 should be a lot faster than the GeForce 8500 GT in general. (explain)
+Memory BandwidthAs far as performance goes, the Geforce GTX 780 should in theory be much better than the GeForce 8500 GT overall. (explain)

-Texel RateThe Geforce GTX 780 is a lot (more or less 4503%) more effective at AF than the GeForce 8500 GT. (explain)
+Texel RateThe Geforce GTX 780 will be much (about 4503%) better at texture filtering than the GeForce 8500 GT. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison